acne & rosacea

 The laser is also absorbed by the visible blood vessels below the skin’s surface.
 These are then broken down and removed through the lymphatic system, leaving your skin smoother, with less discoloration.
 Similarly, Broadband Light destroys the unwanted blood-vessels that accompany Rosacea and cause inflamed redness.

-For acne, treatment is always customized for your skin and may include one or more approaches such as: Laser Genesis and Forever Clear BBL for Acne laser treatments.
+For acne, treatment is always customized for your skin and may include one or more approaches such as: • Laser genesis, Forever Clear BBL for Acne laser, Dermal Infusion, and Hydrafacial.

 Skin care is essential for preventing and treating acne.
 Dr. Bopp can recommend the best products and regimen for your age and skin type.
 As a general guideline, your skin does better when you avoid harsh products and vigorous scrubbing.